 Recruiters spend a large amount of time searching for the right candidate.
 They go through an obscene amount of resumes before shortlisting candidates.
 That’s why it is extremely hard to impress them.
 The trick here is to target the right set of eyes.
 You have to come up with creative ways to highlight your achievements and convert them into an interview call.

-8 strategies you can follow to stand out from the crowd and score more interview calls:
+8 strategies you can follow to stand out from the crowd and get more interview calls:

 Overstuffing with powerful words to impress the recruiter can backfire sometimes.
 Remember one resume doesn’t fit all.
 Recruiters want to know the real you.
 Use simple, clear, and direct language throughout your resume and you will have a head start.